 - Click on Enable updates > Update now.

 - Wait for the process to finish.
 The “You’re up to date!” window will appear.

 Now the app is supposed to work well.
-However, if it is still having issues, there is no need to despair – one of the following fixes is sure to help you.
+However, if it still does not and you keep on questioning how to fix the “Outlook not responding” issue – one of the following fixes is sure to help you.

 Your non-Microsoft security solution might have come into conflict with Outlook and keeps it unresponsive.
 We advise you to turn off your antivirus product and see if the issue persists.
 If it is, try to configure the software to allow Outlook on your PC.
 If this is to no avail, contact your vendor or opt for another solution.